NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

   - Get the list of files in the current directory
   - Return the list of files

-  > **_NOTE:_** Copilot can also help with these kind of commands locally.
-The feature is called Copilot in the CLI.
+  > **_NOTE:_** GitHub Copilot can also help with these kind of commands locally.
+The feature is called GitHub Copilot in the CLI.
 You can learn more information about this feature [here](https://docs.github.com/en/copilot/github-copilot-in-the-cli/about-github-copilot-in-the-cli).

 ### Exercise 4: Refactoring and optimizing

-> In this exercise we will use Copilot to refactor existing code.
+> In this exercise we will use GitHub Copilot to refactor existing code.

 Use your prompting skills together with the slash commands.
 An actual overview can be found on [GitHub docs](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=jetbrains)